mestachs/snip/README.md

 # TODO

+Not sure I'll implement that but would be nice to

 - try to auto detect black "padding" in screenshots
-- allow user to annotate
+- allow user to annotate, resize, pan
 - delayed screenshot

 # Dev